NabeelSohail-30/LangChain-CheatSheet/README.md

 I hold no liability for what you do with this bot or what happens to you by using this bot.
 Abusing this bot *can* get you banned from Twitter, so make sure to read up on [proper usage](https://support.twitter.com/articles/76915-automation-rules-and-best-practices) of the Twitter API.

-## Installation

-You can install the Twitter Follow Bot using `pip`:

-    pip install TwitterFollowBot

 ## Dependencies

 You will need to install Python's [python-twitter](https://github.com/sixohsix/twitter/) library: